{↑} The ISO primary logo is constructed from three [3x3, 6x6 + 12x12] grids with each consecutive grid increasing in complexity.

 {↑} The ISO visual identity uses two very distinct typefaces: FT Regola Neue and Adobe Caslon Pro.

-{↑} FT Regola Neue [Light and Regular] is used for informational text, while Adobe Caslon Pro [Regular and Italic] is used for more emotive copy.
+{↑} FT Regola Neue (Light and Regular) is used for informational text, while Adobe Caslon Pro (Regular and Italic) is reserved for more emotive, expressive copy.

-{↑} Fully responsive website, designed and built to work seamlessly across all browser sizes and types.
+{↑} A fully responsive website, designed and built to function seamlessly across all browser sizes and device types.

 {↑} Business cards.

-{↑} Every presentation cover is slightly different as the logo evolves with each iteration.
+{↑} Each presentation cover is subtly unique, with the logo evolving across every iteration.

 {↑} Social media icons